 Building funnels … managing an email list of hundreds of thousands … writing and testing promos … planning editorial calendars … coming up with ‘big ideas’ … managing customer retention …

-My years there gave me hands-on experience most copywriters can only dream of.
+My years as Scott’s second-in-charge gave me the kind of hands-on experience most copywriters can only dream of.

 Between 2017 and 2020 I also handled product research & copy for Mamamia’s newly launched Mamamia Courses division …

 (Mamamia is Australia’s largest independent women’s media empire, founded by Aussie author and media personality, Mia Freedman)